MSc Accounting and FinanceFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

 In teaching block one you will complete four compulsory units, while in teaching block two you will choose four from a list of optional units.
 Each of the units is worth 15 credits.

 The final part of the MSc is a research-based dissertation, worth 60 credits.
-This involves identifying and analysing a research question in finance under the guidance of a member of staff.
+This involves identifying and analysing a research question in accounting and/or finance under the guidance of a member of staff.
 The dissertation gives you an opportunity to explore an original problem, source and process the relevant financial data, analyse that data and learn to draw appropriate conclusions.
 The results are presented in a final report of up to 15,000 words.

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Accounting and Finance.

 This specialist programme is for students who have a minimum upper second-class degree in accounting and/or finance.
 Students with a finance degree are required to have studied accounting to an appropriate level.

 See international equivalent qualifications on the International Office website.

 If English is not your first language, you need to meet this profile level: